 It is certainly possible that high-level regulation of the sort associated with the frontal pole overrides a prepotent drive to exploit; however, we should stress that it is not clear from these data what function, if any, these areas causally contribute to exploration.
-It is also unclear how to reconcile these findings with the observation that dopaminergic neurons are activated by novelty (although, of course, BOLD activations are far from direct measurements of dopaminergic activity).
-One possibility, suggested by the Kakade and Dayan (2002) model and also by a follow-up imaging study (Wittmann, Daw, Seymour, & Dolan, 2008), is that the brain approximates the value of exploration by assigning bonuses for novelty, rather than for uncertainty.
-Novelty bonuses are particularly easy to compute-they require only optimistic initialization-but they are only an imperfect proxy for uncertainty.
-For instance, such bonuses would likely not be engaged by the task shown in Figure 1C and Figure 12, because the exploration there was mandated by changing reward probabilities in familiar bandits, rather than by explicit novelty.
+It is also unclear how to reconcile these findings with the observation that dopaminergic neurons are activated by novelty (though, of course, BOLD activations are far from direct measurements of dopaminergic activity).
+One possibility, suggested by the Kakade and Dayan (2002) model and also by a followup imaging study (Wittmann et al., 2008), is that the brain approximates the value of exploration by assigning bonuses for novelty rather than uncertainty.
+Novelty bonuses are particularly easy to compute they only require optimistic initialization - but they are only an imperfect proxy for uncertainty.
+For instance, such bonuses would likely not be engaged by the task of figure 1C and figure 12, because the exploration there was mandated by changing reward probabilities in familiar bandits rather than explicit novelty.

-Finally, if organisms indeed use some sort of random exploration, rather than exploration guided toward uncertainty, the dynamic regulation of the degree of randomness becomes particularly crucial.
-Although there is no direct evidence how this might be conducted, theoretical speculation has focused on the neuromodulator norepinephrine as a potential substrate for such control (Cohen, McClure, & Yu, 2007; Doya, 2002; McClure, Gilzenrat, & Cohen, 2006).
+Finally, if organisms indeed use some sort of random exploration rather than exploration guided toward uncertainty, then the dynamic regulation of the degree of randomness becomes particularly crucial.
+While there is no direct evidence how this might be conducted, theoretical speculation has focused on the neuromodulator norepinephrine (NE) as a potential substrate for such control Doya (2002); McClure et al. (2006); Cohen et al. (2007).